 The reason the Viennese gravitate here is because the Altes AKH has always been one of the better markets for food and drink, with a wide choice of warm winter fare and regional specialties from Austria’s provinces.

-Most of these food and drink stands surround a self-contained mini plaza with plenty of bar tables available for convenience and conversation.
+Many of these food and drink stands surround a self-contained plaza with numerous bar tables available for convenience and conversation.

 That layout means you can browse the arts and crafts booths elsewhere in peace without needing to avoid people queuing for sausages and Glühwein (or a pumpkin seed wrap).